base10/pomodori/doc/notes.md

             - set_started_at
             - fork_notification_process
 - TODO: Model the state diagram for events
+- TODO: Write rules for the state machine
 - TODO: pmd (the CLI application) should be non-blocking